 The DBA being registered will not use the entity designator such as corporation, corp, inc, LLC, Limited Liability Company, etc.

-The Application for Reservation of Name Form is available on the Secretary of State website.
+The Application for Reservation of Name Form is available on the Secretary of State’s website.

-DBAs can’t be registered using words that are related to banks, trusts, savings and insurance unless the business is licensed to provide those services.
+Trade Names can’t be registered using words that are related to banks, trusts, savings, and insurance unless the business is licensed to provide those services.

 A Trade Name also can’t use a business entity suffix that is different from the type of entity.
 For example, a sole proprietorship can’t use LLC or corporation in its name.